News archive for UiB Alumni Network

 Joon Grane Hetland has a degree in comparative politics from the University of Bergen.
 This was the start of a life in the diplomatic service.
 Today, Hetland is working at the Norwegian embassy in Tokyo.

 Can you imagine telling current students what you have used your UiB education for?

 Hard Olav Bastianen is a partner at NGS Global Norway AS.
 They specialise in recruiting managers and specialists – and have good advice for alumnies that are interested in a career in management

 Meeting a foreign culture can be challenging, but for our alumni of the month Hope Corbin, studying in Norway was a great experience.
 'Get involved' and 'listen to others' is Corbin's advice to students.
-Today she is an Associate Professor at the Western Washington University, but has returned to Bergen as a guest to work with colleagues on the Refugee Resilience Network...
+Today she is an Associate Professor at the Western Washington University, but has returned to Bergen as a guest to work with colleagues on the Refugee Resilience Network project and to create...
 Read more

 Olaug has written since she was 19 years old, she has always liked to write and wrote a lot over the years.
 At Heimly Folkehøgskule she sent a manuscript to a publisher – and suddenly she had become a published author.
 Nilssen has recently published the book, “Tung tids tale” - a story of how it is to be the mother of a child with autism.

 Jeanett Thomsen was hesitant about going abroad – now she lives and works in Tokyo, Japan.
 Trading rainy Bergen with the city that never sleeps was a decision that she never regretted.
 She has one advice to students considering going abroad - Just go!